-- Present committee recommendation to the Department Chair - Ensure that all records associated with the search are complete in AP Recruit including interview materials (see VPAP memo dated 5/22/15) - d.
-Affirmative Action Compliance Officer (AACO) Responsibilities - Ensure outreach recruitment efforts that are effective in reaching the broadest pool of diverse candidates - Ensure all committee members sign Conflict of Interest Disclosure Form (link) at the start of the search.
+- Depending upon Departmental practice, the search committee Chair's role may end upon the completion of the initial screening of candidates, or it may extend to making a recommendation to the Department Chair following candidates' visits. - Ensure that all records associated with the search are complete in AP Recruit including interview materials (see VPAP memo dated 5/22/15) - c.
+Affirmative Action Compliance Officer (AACO) Responsibilities

+- Ensure outreach recruitment efforts that are effective in reaching the broadest pool of diverse candidates - Ensure all committee members sign Conflict of Interest Disclosure Form (link) at the start of the search.
 The signed form must be uploaded in AP Recruit under Documentation. - Review the Diversity Report periodically to ensure that the candidate pool is sufficiently diverse; broaden search for inclusiveness, if needed - Ensure that files are complete before being opened to the Search Committee for review.
-Voting varies by department refer to departmental voting rights and by- - For Library searches, completeness of each file is determined before the candidate is notified of that fact.
-Ensure that the campus recruitment compliance procedures are followed - Contact EEAA for resource assistance and to clarify role and ask questions. - e.
-Committee Member Responsibilities - Actively search for candidates - Must be aware of job-related criteria relevant to the position - Must adhere to the evaluation criteria stated in the position description, and evaluate candidates according to job related criteria and standards, without regard to stereotypes or presumptions regarding ability, disability or demographic and cultural traits. - Carefully review and assess files - Make selection recommendations - 5.
-Job Announcement and Advertisement
+Voting varies by department refer to departmental voting rights and by-laws. - For Library searches, completeness of each file is determined before the candidate is notified of that fact.
+Ensure that the campus recruitment compliance procedures are followed - Contact EEAA for resource assistance and to clarify role and ask questions.

+d.
+Committee Member Responsibilities

+- Actively search for candidates

+- Must be aware of job-related criteria relevant to the position

+- Must adhere to the evaluation criteria stated in the position description, and evaluate candidates according to job related criteria and standards, without regard to stereotypes or presumptions regarding ability, disability or demographic and cultural traits.

+- Carefully review and assess files

+- Make selection recommendations

+5. Job Announcement and Advertisement